rasbt/smilite/README.md

 ### lookup_zincid.py

-Retrieves the SMILE string and simplified SMILE string for a given ZINC ID
+Retrieves the SMILES string and simplified SMILES string for a given ZINC ID
 from the online Zinc.
 It uses [ZINC12](http://zinc.docking.org) as the default backend, and via an additional commandline argument `zinc15`, the [ZINC15](http://zinc15.docking.org) database will be used instead.

 **Usage:**